-Former University of Idaho player Kiel (pronounced Kyle) McDonald enters his second season as coach of running backs for the Eagles.
+Former University of Idaho player Kiel (pronounced Kyle) McDonald enters his fourth season as coach of running backs for the Eagles.
 He also handles the role of video coordinator.

 Prior to coming to EWU, McDonald was a graduate assistant coach for Dennis Erickson at Arizona State University in 2011.
 He was an offensive quality control coach for the Sun Devils, who finished 6-7 and lost to Boise State in the Maaco Bowl in Las Vegas, Nev.